Gurman8r/ML/README.md

 # MemeLib (ML)

-- ML is a simple C++ game engine.
+- MemeLib is a simple C++ game engine.
+- Downloads: https://bit.ly/ml_noobs
+- Old Repo: https://github.com/Gurman8r/CppSandbox
 - Everything should be considered experimental
 - Everything is a work in progress and is subject to change
-- Downloads: https://bit.ly/ml_noobs
-- Old Repo: https://github.com/Gurman8r/CppSandbox
 - ML uses OpenGL 4.6
 	- Try updating your graphics drivers if you're having difficulties
 - Building for Windows with VS2019